yayinternet/cs193x-course/homework/hw2-quiz-ext.md

 For **Part 1**, you are given screenshots and a description of a specific web page to replicate.
 You will recreate the web page exactly as shown in the provided screenshots.

-For **Part 2**, you will finish two partially-implemented Chrome extensions.
+For **Part 2**, you will finish a partially-implemented Chrome extension.
 Unsurprisingly, you will need to use [Chrome](google.com/chrome) for this part of the assignment.

+**Part 3** is **optional** and can be completed for extra credit.
+Part 3 involves implementing a second Chrome extension.

 <span class="label">Due Date:</span> Wed, Apr 26, 2017 at 11:59pm _(late cutoff: Fri, Apr 28, 2017 at 11:59pm)_
 <span class="label">HW2 Mini:</span> [Mini-Homework #2]()